As compliance questions arise, we provide the resources for answers.

 1) Law Changes – Proof of Liability Insurance Coverage – Effect Tag Purchases

 You are stopped by law enforcement; or when,

 You are attempting to register and obtain a tag for your vehicle; or,

 When you are trying to replace, transfer, or renew your existing Georgia tag.

-DMVS (MV18H) Insurance Verification Form.
-MV18H form can be obtained by ordering through GIADA.
+DMVS (MV18H) Insurance Verification Form can be obtained by ordering through GIADA.